-According to some estimates, upwards of 20% of workers in the United States are bound by a non-compete agreement of some kind.
-14% of those individuals make $40,000 per year or less.
+According to some estimates, upward of 20 percent of workers in the United States are bound by a non-compete agreement of some kind.
+14 percent of those individuals make $40,000 per year or less.

 The White House's chief economic advisor at the time said, "If you have less of an ability to threaten to leave one job for a better job then you have less of an ability to earn.”
 The White House's position reflects laws found in few states, though they are right in line with the courts of California on this issue, for most intents and purposes.

-These clauses protect and foster a sort of on-the-job training regiment.
+These clauses protect and foster a sort of on-the-job training regimen.
 The restrictions placed on employee mobility by these clauses may present difficulties for free market advocates.

 One crucial element of a flourishing, healthy free market is competition.
 That's one of the very pillars of our nation's economy.
 The labor market reflects this, as well.
 Non-compete clauses restrict competition in many ways.
 Looking at the issue from another angle, the ability for employers to write private, enforceable contracts, including ones that bind their workers to secrecy, thus protecting the business or company's long-term interests, is rooted in free trade ideology.